 Last week, for instance, we were reading about how Whyte reckons that David Murray’s Rangers had cheated Scottish football for a decade with his dodgy tax scam.
 He also blamed Ally McCoist’s inability to navigate his way through the qualifiers for both the Champions League and the Europa League in the autumn of 2011.

 Whyte revealed that he wanted to replace McCoist with Derek McInnes but he had inherited McCoist’s contract that would have cost Rangers £1million to pay him off.
 Whyte’s hands were therefore tied, he had to keep McCoist, a manager he did not rate, and his fate was effectively sealed because ‘Super Salary’ was indeed hopeless as a football manager.

-Okay, we get all that but Whyte seems to have forgotten that he – as Rangers owner – applied for and received from the SFA the licence to play in European football in season 2011-12 despite knowing that he had outstanding social taxes.
+Okay, we get all that but Whyte seems to have forgotten that he – as Rangers owner – he knew that Rangers FC had applied for and received from the SFA the licence to play in European football in season 2011-12 despite knowing that he had outstanding social taxes.

 And in order to have got to that position Craig Whyte would have cheated Celtic out of at least £10 million by fraudulently applying for a UEFA licence that he was clearly not entitled to receive, due to the outstanding social taxes.

 So bear that in mind when you’re thinking about lining his pockets.
 And anyone who does buy it, have a read through it and pass it on to other Celts to save them a few quid and limit the take as much as possible.

 The MSM have claimed that Into The Bear Pit aimed at the Green Pound, and it was with our Green Pounds that he attempted to save Rangers the impending doom of financial collapse.

 Last night I asked Stephen O’Donnell, author of a much more insightful book on this subject, Tangled Up in Blue for some feedback on Whyte’s book.